amikhail48/posix-ipc/README.md

 The `NonBlockingPipe` class provides a non-blocking interface for named pipes (FIFO), supporting generic data transport.

+### UNIX Domain Sockets

+The `NonBlockingUnixSocket` class provides a non-blocking interface for UNIX domain sockets, allowing for inter-process communication on the same machine.

 ## Prerequisites

 - C++ compiler supporting C++11 or later